Black Norwegian Elkhound

-In literature the breed is mentioned by the Englishman Llewelyn Lloyd (naturalist).
-In 1828 he hunted bear game near the border areas between Norway and Sweden.
+In literature the breed is mentioned by the Welshman Llewelyn Lloyd.
+In 1828, he hunted bear game near the border areas between Norway and Sweden.
 He was particularly pleased with two dogs he borrowed: "Hector was black, had upright ears and a curled tail, and Pajas, for whom 13 bears had been shot, was coal black with a bushy tail".

-Norwegian black elkhound has previously been threatened with extinction.
+The Black Norwegian Elkhound has previously been threatened with extinction.
 The breed has retained its good utility properties and characteristic exterior for over 100 years.
 There is now increasing demand for black elkhounds and it is difficult to reach a number of offspring per year that saturates this market.
 The number of litters and the number of puppies have remained stable over the past 20 years.

 Description

 Appearance

 The Black Norwegian Elkhound is a typical Spitz breed with a short compact body, dark eyes, ears standing straight up, and a curly tail carried over the back.
 It has a rich coat that does not stand out from the body.
 This is an all-weather hunting dog and the coat is very important.
 It must be able to keep out the heavy autumn rain in Scandinavia and endure the cold weather, which it does very well.

 It has a dense, short, thick, coarse, double coat and is solid black.
-A mature dog stands between 40 and 51 centimeters (16"-20") - 47 cm (+3/-4) for males and 44 cm (+3/-4) for females - and weighs between 16 kg and 20 kg.
+A mature dog stands between 40 and 51 centimeters (16"–20") — 47 cm (+3/-4) for males and 44 cm (+3/-4) for females — and weighs between 16 kg and 20 kg.

 Temperament

 The Black Norwegian Elkhound is an all purpose family dog.
 They have great temperament and are kid friendly.
 They rarely bark and very tolerant towards smaller pets and can also be used as a companion dogs with other dog breeds.
 They are highly intelligent and love physical contact with humans.
 This is the dog that will willingly seek to be petted, hugged and will prefer to be near family members at all times.

-The Black Norwegian Elkhound is a very robust and hardy dog: very alert and full of power and pride.
-It is more strong-minded than the Grey Elkhound and therefore off-leash walking or hunting is not recommended.
-The most recommended training method is one that focuses on motivating the dog; such as clicker training or reward-based training methods.
-Using punishment or dominance-based methods could negatively impact training with the Black Norwegian Elkhound.
-It is easy to train, but it needs continuous exercise and high activity level.
-Regular walks in the woods and fields right from the puppy stage lay the foundation for an excellent hiking and hunting companion.